 Australia’s The Neptune Power Federation are taking their occult biker space rock circus to Europe.
 After touring relentlessly in Australia since their inception in 2012 and sharing stages with everyone from Nashville Pussy to The Dwarves to Radio Moscow the band was discovered by international audiences with the release of their third album “Neath A Shin Ei Sun” in 2017.
 European rock fans loved the potent mix of 70s hard rock, garage punk energy and the hypnotic presence of mysterious frontwitch Screaming Loz Sutch.
-The record received rave reviews in German magazines such as Deaf Forever and Rock Hard, leading to it selling out just three months after release.
-A second pressing on European label Oak Island Records has since been released, while the band have begun work on their fourth album which will be released to coincide with the 2019 tour.
+The record received rave reviews in German magazines such as Deaf Forever and Rock Hard, leading to it sell out just three months after release.
+A second pressing on European label Oak Island Records has also since sold out leaving The Neptune Power Federation no choice but to deliver their heavy duty psychedelic sermon in person.